catherineluse/docs-format-conversion/docs-after/docs-before/pipelines/config.md

 # Global Pipeline Execution Settings

 After configuring a version control provider, there are several options that can be configured globally on how pipelines are executed in Rancher.

-These settings can be edited by selecting **Tools > Pipelines** in the navigation bar.
-In versions before v2.2.0, you can select **Resources > Pipelines**.
+### Changing Pipeline Settings

+> **Prerequisite:** Because the pipelines app was deprecated in favor of Fleet, you will need to turn on the feature flag for legacy features before using pipelines.
+Note that pipelines in Kubernetes 1.21+ are no longer supported.
+>
+> 1. In the upper left corner, click **☰ > Global Settings**.
+> 1. Click **Feature Flags**.
+> 1. Go to the `legacy` feature flag and click **⋮ > Activate**.

+To edit these settings:

+1. In the upper left corner, click **☰ > Cluster Management**.
+1. Go to the cluster where you want to configure pipelines and click **Explore**.
+1. In the dropdown menu in the top navigation bar, select the project where you want to configure pipelines.
+1. In the left navigation bar, click **Legacy > Project > Pipelines**.

 - [Executor Quota](#executor-quota)
 - [Resource Quota for Executors](#resource-quota-for-executors)